 At Jared.com, the pre-set diamond rings often utilize I1/I2 clarity diamonds.
 These are diamonds with inclusions that will impact the face-up appearance and/or durability.
 Given the amount of money involved in a purchase, I don’t recommend buying them without eyeballing the ring.

 Here are some examples where you can see details of Jared’s preset rings for yourself:

 Note that their preset designer settings are also set with low grade center stones.
-To me, that’s like putting a Toyota engine into the chassis of a Ferrari car.
+To me, that’s like putting a Toyota engine into the chassis of a Porsche.
 I personally feel it’s a waste to buy an expensive setting only to match it with a poor quality diamond.